severo/data.rednegra.net/_posts/2018-10-28-BolivianAS.md

 date: 2018-10-28 8:00:00 -0400
 ---

-The list of autornomous systemas in Bolivia at 28 Oct 2018.
+The list of autonomous systemas in Bolivia at 28 Oct 2018.

 | | |
 | --- | --- |